reedrw/tx-calculator/README.md

 A simple program to translate numbers into their Tic-Xenotation (TX) representation.

 ## What is Tic-Xenotation?
-TX is a modulus-free numberical system that uses the following rules:
+TX is a modulus-free numbering system that uses the following rules:
   - `:` for 2
   - `(n)` the nth prime number
   - Adjacent symbols are multiplied